From matter to materials and life - in the molecular kitchen for tomorrow's innovations

 What is the goal?

 The scientific large-scale facilities operated in the program make available probe particles such as photons, neutrons, ions as well as highly electromagnetic fields with frequently unprecedented brilliance, particle fluxes or beam intensity for an international user community.
 The probe particles serve as projectiles for scattering experiments involving manifold subjects of investigation.
 The goal here is to optimally adapt the scientific large-scale facilities for the researchers from science and industry, and to derive the largest benefit from them.

 What is Helmholtz doing to achieve this goal?

-A special characteristic of the programme MML is the considerable emphasis on scientific large-scale facilities, which take up roughly 80% of the resources.
-The majority of these research infrastructures are, for the most part, accessed by external users (universities, third-party institutions, international partners, industry, etc).
+A special characteristic of the MML programm is the considerable emphasis on scientific large-scale facilities, which take up roughly 80% of the resources.
+The majority of these research infrastructures are, for the most part, accessed by external users (universities, third-party institutions, international partners, industry, etc.).
 The photon-, neutron-, ion-, and high-field-devices belonging to the Helmholtz Association have been allocated to the following four so-called Facility Topics:

 • Research on matter with brilliant light sources with the facilities ANKA, BESSY II, FLASH , GEMS-P, PETRA III and the contribution to the European XFEL,